Due: Tuesday, April 21 at 5:00 pm

 - Begin building a simple modular library of useful functions for the Mango Pi.

-- Practice writing and using test cases to validate your code's behavior.
+- Practice writing and using test cases to validate your code's functionality.

 - Learn how to access the RISC-V Control and Status Registers (CSR).

-- Use your gpio and timer modules in the countdown clock application.
+- Use your gpio and timer modules in the clock application.

 Get starter files